zackemannen81/Beat-Blaster2/README.md

 # Beat Blaster 2

-A rhythm-based game with a level editor.
+A rhythm-based vertical shooter with a level editor.

 ## Features

-- Core Gameplay
-- Level Editor
-- Score System
-- Audio Integration
+- **Rhythm-Based Gameplay:** Enemy spawns, visual effects, and scoring are all driven by the beat of the music.
+- **Vertical Scrolling:** Navigate your ship through waves of enemies in a vertical scrolling environment.
+- **Power-ups:** Collect power-ups to enhance your ship's abilities, including shields, rapid fire, split shot, and slow motion.
+- **Bomb:** Charge up a powerful bomb to clear the screen of enemies.
+- **Level Editor:** Create your own levels with the built-in level editor.

 ## Installation